 This proposal was accepted by CEN and joined by 14 European organizations.

-Spurred on by these results, AFCEN took the initiative of continuing to promote nuclear codes across Europe by fine-tuning objectives according to two focus areas:
+Feedback on the first initiative was considered to be highly satisfactory and rewarding by all stakeholders.
+Spurred on by these results, AFCEN took the initiative of continuing this action by fine-tuning objectives according to two focus areas:

-- Invite short-term project leaders to come and work directly in the Subcommittee in order to enhance the code with the driving force adapted to their requirements.
+- invite short-term project leaders to come and work directly in the Subcommittee in order to enhance the code with the driving force adapted to their requirements,

-- Prepare the future codes within external prospective groups, where parties potentially using codes for medium and long-term projects can express their technical requirements, discuss which supporting evidence is required, any R&D actions needed and the installations where such actions can be carried out.
+- prepare the future codes within external prospective groups, where parties potentially using codes for medium and long-term projects can express their technical requirements, discuss which supporting evidence is required, any R&D actions needed and the installations where such actions can be carried out.

 As part of the first focus area, AFCEN gained three new European members.